Legal / Ethical

 January 17, 2024

-When one thinks of nursing ethics, the first principle that comes to mind is the principle of nonmaleficence.
+When you think of nursing ethics, the first principle that comes to mind is nonmaleficence.
 You may be less familiar with this terminology and more familiar with the phrase “do no harm.”
 This is what nonmaleficence means.

-Nurses have an obligation to ensure all actions they take during nursing care are non-maleficent.
-Practicing nonmaleficence means always having the best interests of the patient in mind.
+Nurses have an obligation to ensure all actions they take during nursing care do not induce harm.
+Practicing nonmaleficence means always having the best interest of the patient in mind.
 Nonmaleficence is an essential part of providing high-quality nursing care.

 What is Nonmaleficence?

-Nonmaleficence is the principle of refraining from causing intentional harm toward another human being.
-Maleficence is the deliberate infliction of a negative act or effect on another individual or group.
-Nonmaleficence indicates that a person genuinely works for a positive outcome for those with whom they come in contact.
-This principle especially applies to healthcare, particularly in the field of nursing.
+Nonmaleficence is the principle of refraining from causing intentional harm toward another human, while maleficence is the deliberate infliction of a negative act or effect on another individual or group.
+Nonmaleficence indicates that a person genuinely works toward a positive outcome for those they come in contact with.

 • An action must not be intrinsically wrong.